YordanGeorgiev/qto/doc/md/installations_doc.md

 ![Figure 1:
 The target setup for the qto appliction](https://github.com/YordanGeorgiev/qto/blob/master/doc/img/system_guide/qto-infra.jpg?raw=true)

+### 2.3.
+Ensure you have passwordless sudo
+The next command check whether or not your Linux user can execute sudo commands without having to provide password by checking whether or not the:
+"&lt;&lt;your-linux-accont&gt;&gt; ALL=(ALL) NOPASSWD: ALL"
+line without the quotes is found in your /etc/sudoers file and if it is not it adds it to it.
+Make sure you copy paste the whole line, because if you brake the syntax of your /etc/sudoers file you would have to boot in safe mode and manually add the line into your /etc/sudoers file.

+    test $(grep `whoami` /etc/sudoers|wc -l) -ne 1 && echo $(whoami)' ALL=(ALL) NOPASSWD: ALL'|sudo tee -a /etc/sudoers

 ### 2.4.
-Install VB+vagrant virtual machine for a local Ubuntu host (optional)
+Install VB+Vagrant virtual machine for a local Ubuntu host (optional)
-If your physical host OS is not the Ubuntu 18.04 OS, you could Install the latest version of the OracleVirtualBox with guest additions and HashiCorp Vagrant and run the up.sh bootstrapper script on the host to get the fully provisioned guest with all the binaries and configurations.
-This step might take at least 30 min depending on the hardware of your host machine and the VirtualBox configurations in your setup ...
+If your physical host OS is not the Ubuntu 18.04 OS, you could install the latest version of the Oracle VirtualBox with Guest additions and HashiCorp Vagrant and run the `deploy-vagrant-vm.sh` bootstrapper script on the host to get a provisioned Guest with all the binaries and configurations.
+This step might take at least 30 min depending on the hardware of your host machine and the VirtualBox configurations in your setup.

      # in the shell of your OS bash shell of your host machine
     mkdir -p ~/opt; cd $_ ; git clone https://github.com/YordanGeorgiev/qto.git ; cd ~/opt/qto

     # run the vagrant provisioning script
-    ./src/bash/up.sh
+    ./src/bash/deploy-vagrant-vm.sh

     # now go to the vagrant guest
     vagrant ssh

-    # go to the qto project in the
+    # go to the QTO project in the
     cd /home/vagrant/opt/qto/

 ### 2.5.
 Bootstrap and deploy the application locally
 This step might not be needed if you used the up.sh vagrant provisioning script as described above, yet should the vagrant provisioning have failed you could run it on the vagrant guest once again and it WILL NOT if you have proper network connectivity and read/write access to your host file system from the guest.
-The bootstrap script will deploy ALL the required Ubuntu 18.04 binaries AND perl modules as well as perform the needed configurations to enable the creation and load of the qto database.
+The bootstrap script will deploy ALL the required Ubuntu 18.04 binaries AND Perl modules as well as perform the needed configurations to enable the creation and load of the QTO database.
 This step will take 20 min at least.
 The bootstrapping script will :
   - install all the required binaries
-  - install all the required perl modules as non-root
+  - install all the required Perl modules as non-root
-  - install and provision postgres
+  - install and provision PostgreSQL
   - install and provision the nginx proxy server

- Check the main method in the run.sh and uncomment entities you do not want to install locally, should you have any ...
+ Check the main method in the run.sh and uncomment entities you do not want to install locally, should you have any.

-    # in the shell of your local Ubuntu box, skip this cmd if you are on vagrant ...
+    # in the shell of your local Ubuntu box, skip this cmd if you are on vagrant
     mkdir -p ~/opt; cd $_ ; git clone https://github.com/YordanGeorgiev/qto.git ; cd ~/opt

     # run the bootstrap script and IMPORTANT !!! reload the bash env